We use cookies.

 Once the new services begin seeing patients, we will update this section.

-Unfortunately, there are long waiting times for the children and young people gender incongruence services.
-NHS England is building and expanding services in order to bring waiting times down over time, but in the immediate term waiting times will remain long.
+Unfortunately, there are long waiting times for the NHS Children and Young People’s Gender Service.
+NHS England is improving and expanding services, and this will bring waiting times down over time.

 Where to get support while you wait